 Afera 4008 (EN 12026) Test Method

-Measurement of the Unwinding Force of Adhesive Tapes at High Speed
+Adhesive Tapes - Measurement of the Unwinding Force at High Speed

 1. Scope

-1.1 This test method aims at measuring the force required to unwind a roll of adhesive tape at high speed under prescribed conditions.
-This method is aimed specifically at long rolls of industrial tape used on high speed machines.
+This standard specifies a test method to determine the force required to unwind a roll of adhesive tape at high speed under defined conditions.

-2. Nature of Test
+2. Summary of Test Method

-2.1 Mount a roll of adhesive tape on a core which can rotate without noticeable friction, joined to a tensile testing machine which enables the tape to be unwound at a constant speed and determine the unwinding force required under the test conditions.
+A roll of adhesive tape is mounted on a core which can rotate without noticeable friction, joined to a testing machine which enables the tape to be unwound at a constant speed. and the unwinding force required under the test conditions is determined.

-3. Equipment
+3. Apparatus

-3.1 Unwinding equipment: consisting of a machine allowing adhesive tapes to be unwound at a constant speed under the following conditions:unwinding speed: can vary between 15 to 120 metres/minute ± 3%.
-Where there is no variable speed, the following speed will be predetermined: 30 metres/minute ± 3% and 60 metres/minute ± 3%.
+3.1 Unwinding equipment: a machine allowing adhesive tapes to be unwound at a constant speed under the following conditions:

+- unwinding speed can vary between 15 to 120 metres/minute ± 3%.
+Where there is no variable speed, the following speeds will be predetermined: 30 metres/minute ± 3% and 60 metres/minute ± 3%.
-Calibration of the measurement scale: at least 0 to 1,000 g; 0 to 10 kg maximum.

-Accuracy of the measurement scale: ± 50 grammes
+- Within a range of at least 0 to 10 N and maximum 0 to 100 N, the reading of the measurement scale shall be possible with an accuracy of 0,5 N.

-Accuracy of the equipment: ± 1 % of the range of the measurement scale.
+- The accuracy of the equipment shall be ± 1 % of the range of the measurement scale.

-3.2 Standard conditions: conditions controlled at (23 ± 2) °C and (50 ± 5)% relative humidity.

-4. Equipment and Conditions
+4. Test Specimens

-4.1 The test pieces will consist of rolls measuring between 6 and 50 mm in width and more than 50 m long.
+4.1 The test specimens will consist of rolls measuring between 6 and 50 mm in width and more than 50 m long.
 Discard the first 3 turns of each roll before testing.

 5. Procedure

-5.1 The rolls to be tested will be conditioned for 24 hours in the standard atmosphere prior to testing.
+5.1 The rolls to be tested shall be conditioned for 24 hours in the standard atmosphere prior to testing: (23 ± 2) °C and (50 ± 5)% relative humidity.
+The test shall be performed at the same conditions.

 5.2 Place the roll on the unwinding machine.
 Start unwinding at the desired speed.